mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/03/Day-43/">March 03, 2017</a></small></div>
-<p><strong>Lawyers say Sessions could face legal ordeal over testimony if a special counsel takes over Trump-Russia probe</strong> even if he didn't commit perjury.
+<p><strong>Lawyers say Sessions could face legal ordeal over testimony if a special counsel takes over Trump-<a href="/trump-russia-investigation/">Russia probe</a></strong> even if he didn't commit perjury.
 "It is, at best, very misleading testimony," said Richard Painter, formerly the top ethics lawyer in President George W. Bush's White House.
 "I don't go so far as to say that it's perjury, but there is a lesser charge of failing to provide accurate information to Congress." (<a href="http://www.politico.com/story/2017/03/jeff-sessions-legal-outlook-235630" target="_blank">Politico</a>)</p>